Iran's mix-and-match air force still poses a threat

 Israel's 1981 strike against Iraq's Osirak nuclear site was achieved without loss of any aircraft.
 But it is far from guaranteed that an attack intended to degrade any Iranian nuclear weapons program would have the same outcome.
 The Iranian air force inventory is a mix of Western, Russian and Chinese combat aircraft--most of them obsolescent.
 Any spares for Western aircraft will have to be bought surreptitiously, or be work-arounds found using local technology because an arms embargo ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Iran's Mix-and-Match Air Force Still May Have Bite".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Iran's Mix-and-Match Air Force Still May Have Bite".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.